Wild Cards: Tor Books (2008–2022)

-Upcoming books include Pairing Up, Sleeper Straddles and House Rules.

-Tor Books also publishes online supplementary material.
+Tor Books also published online supplementary material.
 A multi-author blog supporting Inside Straight opened in February 2008.
 The blog followed American Hero, the fictional reality television show in the book, and posted in-character "confessionals" from the twenty-eight characters competing on the show.
 That supplemental material was republished by Tor as an e-book titled American Hero: A Wild Cards Novel on March 3, 2020.

-Twenty-three short stories have been published through the Tor Books website from January 2013 through July 2022:
+Twenty-three short stories were published through the Tor Books website from January 2013 through July 2022: